stonepros/stone/doc/dev/stonefs-mirroring.rst

 Mirroring Design
 ----------------

-CephFS supports asynchronous replication of snapshots to a remote CephFS file system via `cephfs-mirror` tool.
+StoneFS supports asynchronous replication of snapshots to a remote StoneFS file system via `cephfs-mirror` tool.
 For a given directory, snapshots are synchronized by transferring snapshot data to the remote file system and creating a snapshot with the same name as the snapshot being synchronized.